bluesky/databroker/doc/source/asset_registry.rst

 .. ipython:: python

-   from filestore.api import insert_resource, insert_datum
+   from assetregistry.api import insert_resource, insert_datum
    resource_id = insert_resource('csv', 'example.csv')

 Now, we create a record for each piece of data we'd like to retrieve.
 We